 In addition to your contributions, your employer also makes a mandatory contribution each payroll period to the Retirement System.
-The combination of member and employer contributions and investment earnings pays for the benefits you receive from the Retirement System.
+The combination of member and employer contributions and in- vestment

 Employer contributions do not accrue directly to your account and will not be paid to you if you terminate employment and withdraw your funds from OCERS.